superboySB/V-Max/README.md

 ## ScenarioMax

-ScenarioMax is a key feature of V-Max.
-The first goal is to add SDC paths to the data.
-We rely on the SDC paths to compute target, rewards and metrics.

-The second goal is to provided a unified data among the AD datasets, similar to ScenarioNet and Metadrive.

-To try V-Max without the need of ScenarioMAX, we added a wrapper that compute one single SDC path.
-It creates and injects a SDC path each time a scenario is resetted.
-It adds significant compute time and the SDC path created is not always precise and doesn't necesserqly folloz the ground truth.
+**ScenarioMax** is a core feature of V-Max that enhances our data with **SDC paths**.
+These paths are crucial for calculating targets, rewards, and various metrics during simulation.

+Key objectives:
+- **Enrich Data:** By incorporating SDC paths, ScenarioMax helps improve the precision of target computations, reward evaluations, and metric calculations.
+- **Unified Dataset:** It consolidates data from different autonomous driving (AD) datasets into a single, standardized format, similar to the approaches found in [ScenarioNet](https://github.com/metadriverse/scenarionet).

+For those who prefer to run V-Max without the complete ScenarioMax integration, a lightweight wrapper is available.
+This wrapper generates one single SDC path at every scenario reset.
+Keep in mind that while this approach simplifies testing, it increases computational overhead and may not always produce an SDC path that perfectly matches the ground truth.

 ## Installation